vmware/vmware-aria-operations-integration-sdk/README.md

 For complete documentation of the `mp-init` tool including an overview of its output, see the [MP Initialization Tool Documentation](doc/mp-init.md).

 ### Template Adapter
 The template adapter has comments throughout the code to help new users understand the process of creating their own adapter using the existing code.
-For additional guidance creating adapters see our [Walkthroughs](../README.md#walkthroughs) section.
+For additional guidance creating adapters see the [Walkthroughs](../README.md#walkthroughs) section.
 The code inside `adapter.py` executed by an HTTP sever that runs inside container every time a test collection, or a collection is made[^1].
 The HTTP server sends the information returned by the executable back to VMware Aria Operations. the template executable, `adapter.py` has four methods:

 - test(adapter_instance):